-Layout Approved layout Amended layout Nature of impact: Negative Negative Extent and duration of Negative Negative impact: Localised and permanent Localised and permanent Probability of occurrence: Definite Definite Degree to which the impact can be reversed: Irreversible Irreversible Degree to which the impact may cause irreplaceable loss of resources: Low Medium Cumulative impact prior to mitigation Erosion and increase in stormwater runoff due to no vegetation cover.
+Layout Approved layout Amended layout Nature of impact: Negative Negative Extent and duration of impact: Localised and permanent Localised and permanent Probability of occurrence: Definite Definite Degree to which the impact can be reversed: Irreversible Irreversible Degree to which the impact may cause irreplaceable loss of resources: Low Medium Cumulative impact prior to mitigation Erosion and increase in stormwater runoff due to no vegetation cover.
 Loss of habitat.
 Erosion and increase in storm water run off due to no vegetation cover.
 Loss of habitat.
 Significance rating of impact prior mitigation: High (-) High (-) Degree to which the impact can be mitigated: High High Proposed mitigation: No vegetation, outside of the removed.
 Control and monitoring of all essential.
-On-going alien vegetation of life any topsoil is being utilized vegetation is removed priored does not contain alien vegetation.
+On-going alien vegetation of life any topsoil is being utilized vegetation is removed prior as soil does not contain alien vere performance.
 Demarcation of buffer are construction.
 Revegetation of corridors in digenous vegetation, where construction personnel should.
 Stockpiles.
 Stockpiles must not be local freshwater habitat.
-The further errosion control measures inclus shutter boards must be put in sediment runoff from stockpiles. eas prior to commencement of within the transformed area with e possible.
-It is informed of all the no go areas.
+The further errors in control measures inclusion shutter boards must be put in sediment runoff from stockpiles. eas prior to commencement of within the transformed area with e possible.
+It be informed of all the no go areas.
 In ated within the buffer zone of the st threshold must be adhered to.
-In place around the stockpiles to limit tess.
-In place must drain into small temporary
+Inding silt fences, low soil berms and/or in place around the stockpiles to limit ess.
+In popes must drain into small temporary